-Security Objectives Security Functional Requirement Rationale - FIA_UID.2 By FIA_UID2, user authentication is performed to identify a proper system administrator or individual. - FMT_MOF.1 By FMT_MOF.1, the person who enables/disables TOE security functions and makes functional settings is limited to system administrator. - FMT_MTD.1 By FMT_MTD.1, the person who modifies settings of TOE security functions is limited to system administrator.
+Security Objectives Security Functional Requirement Rationale By FIA_UAU.7, illicit leakage of the authentication information is prevented because the authentication feedback is protected. - FIA_UID.2 By FIA_UID2, user authentication is performed to identify a proper system administrator or individual. - FMT_MOF.1 By FMT_MOF.1, the person who enables/disables TOE security functions and makes functional settings is limited to system administrator. - FMT_MTD.1 By FMT_MTD.1, the person who modifies settings of TOE security functions is limited to system administrator.
 Thus, only system administrators can query, modify, or delete TSF data. - FMT_SMF.1 By FMT_SMF.1, TOE security management functions are provided for system administrator. - FMT_SMR.1 By FMT_SMR.1, the role related to the security is limited to system administrator by maintaining the role of system administrator as a user who has special authority. - FPT_RVM.1 By FPT_RVM.1, TOE security functions are certainly invoked and not bypassed.
 Thus, the functional requirements related to this objective are surely conducted.
 O.RESIDUAL is an objective that disables the reproduction and recovery of the used document data in the internal HDD.
-O.RESIDUAL By satisfying the following security objectives, O.RESIDUAL can be realized: - FDP_RIP.1 By FDP_RIP.1, the previous information of the used document data file stored in the internal HDD is made unavailable. - FPT_RVM.1 By FPT_RVM.1, TOE security functions are certainly invoked and not bypassed.
+By satisfying the following security objectives, O.RESIDUAL can be realized: - FDP_RIP.1 O.RESIDUAL By FDP_RIP.1, the previous information of the used document data file stored in the internal HDD is made unavailable. - FPT_RVM.1 By FPT_RVM.1, TOE security functions are certainly invoked and not bypassed.
 Thus, the functional requirements related to this objective are surely conducted.